Skip to main content

 11. Director of nursing

 In the nursing profession, a director of nursing is a higher-paid role.
-SEEK reports that the average annual salary is between $135,000 and $155,000.
-Demand for nurses in management positions is expected to grow strongly over the coming years with an incredible growth of 23.1 per cent from 18,400 jobs in 2021 to 22,600 jobs in 2026.
+SEEK reports that the average annual salary is between $150,000 and $170,000.
+Demand for nurses in management positions is expected to expand strongly with an incredible growth of 23.1 per cent over the next five years.

 A director of nursing is responsible for supervising a team or team of nurses, working alongside other health professionals and overseeing patient care.
 To make this move in your career, you’ll need a minimum of two years of experience as a registered nurse in order to qualify for a postgraduate degree in health administration or health services management.